Prathvi-Shetty29/Library-Management-System/README.md

 # Library Management System

 ## Introduction
 The Library Management System is a Java-based application that allows efficient management of a library's resources.
-It includes functionalities such as adding and removing books, managing user accounts, borrowing and returning books, and keeping track of inventory.
+It includes functionalities such as adding and removing books, managing admin account, and keeping track of inventory.

 ## Technologies Used
 - Java